 So, here we go to achieving your pre-pregnancy body type and size within 2 weeks of giving birth:

 - Breastfeed only.
 On demand.
 All the time.
-Nursing is a great way to lose all that unsightly belly fat.
+Nursing is a great way to lose all that unsightly belly fat and to avoid crash diets.
 And just don’t stop at nursing your own baby.
 Nurse every damn baby you know would like some mama juice.
 Post an ad on freecycle that you are willing to nurse 24/7, any baby or toddler.
 Remember, the bigger the child, the more calories they will suck out.
 Hey, if you’re not too weirded out, you can offer your mama juice to the sketchy adult men who have a mama juice fetish.
 Just imagine how many calories an adult could extract from your body.
 If that’s too creepy for you, pump whenever your baby isn’t nursing and sell that milk at the local farmer’s marker.
 Give those weird cow dairy farmers a run for their money.
 Yea, sure, nursing that much is stressful and you’ll probably be so focused on losing that weight that you forget to eat properly and come down with osteoporsis in your early 30s, but hey, as long as you lose that fat post-partum ass, that is all that matters.
 It’s our outer beauty, not our inner beauty and sanity that has value.

 - Carry your baby everywhere.
 Don’t be lazy and waste money on a $1000 Bugaboo stroller.
 Imagine how much weight you’ll be burning, carrying a growing baby on you 24/7.
 And if you aren’t a first time mom, carry your other kid or kids on you.
 Duct tape is excellent and offers a new way to do attachment parenting.
 With them duct taped to you, you won’t have the urge to take them off immediately when you start getting too lazy to carry that 10, 30, 50, 70lb extra of offspring.
 Duct tape hurts to take off anyway, so it will discourage you to do deattachment parenting.